 Chances are you didn't suffer eye damage from this week's solar eclipse, even if you glanced at the sun without the right protection.
 But if you're worried enough about your exposure to seek medical help, the visit should be covered under your health insurance.

-Here’s what you need to know if you’re concerned about eye damage from this week’s event.
+Here's what you need to know if you're concerned about eye damage from the eclipse.

-By now, you’d probably know if your vision was affected by exposure at Monday’s event.
+By now, you'd probably know if your vision was affected by exposure to an eclipse.
 Retinal damage can take several days to manifest, said Dr. Jonathan Chiou, an optometrist in New York.
 A British study of the 1999 solar eclipse found that half of the 70 reported cases of visual loss appeared within two days of the eclipse.
 Common symptoms are blurry, dark spots that appear in your vision.

 As an optometrist, Dr. Chiou said he would also refer the patient to an ophthalmologist, specifically a retinal specialist, for follow-up observations.
 But getting an initial diagnosis from an optometrist is a good idea because getting an appointment is often easier and quicker than with an ophthalmologist.
 Many optometrists take appointments at optical stores like LensCrafters.
 Keep in mind, however, that your insurance may require a referral from your doctor to the specialist, even if that isn't a requirement for seeing an optometrist to get corrective eyewear under a vision-care plan.

 Your visit to the doctor may do little except confirm that damage has indeed occurred.
 "If we see a patient who has damage from UV rays, we can ease discomfort by giving lubricating drops," says Dr. Chiou.
 "Then we just wait it out and check back for progress."